LindsayMoir/arima/README.md

 - stationarity: 1) shows the raw data, 2) Runs ACF and PACF plots for suggesting initial values of ARIMA p,d,q values
 - arima_grid_search: 1) does a grid search and chooses the optimal pdq hyperparameters for the dataset based on the lowest RMSE.
 - summarize: 1) produces histograms and density plots that show the bias in the predictions.
 2) reruns the predictions bias adjusted.
 - test_prediction_save_forecast_1day: 1) creates a plot that shows you the actual (test) vs the predicted (prediction) scores.
+2) provides a 1 day in the future forecast (e.g. tomorrow).
-- multi_step_forecast: 1) allows you to pick a date anytime in the future and predict the dependent_variable (e.g. deaths) up to that date.
+- multi_step_forecast: 1) allows you to pick a date any time in the future and predict the dependent_variable (e.g. deaths) up to that date.

 All of the code and data required to run this notebook is in included in the GitHub repository.